rits2017/SPSS-Statistics/README.md

 # SPSS-Statistics
-This is basic SPSS Statistics project for beginner.
+This is the journey of SPSS Statistics projects.